alejandrorusso/mamearcade/README.md

 done
 ```

-We also write [a systemd service to launch this script only when being in
+We also write [a systemd service to launch this script only in
 `arcademode`](https://github.com/alejandrorusso/mamearcade/blob/main/map/etc/systemd/system/mame-volume.service).

 ```